manguluka/MountainClimber/Functionality.md

 <Last Updated: 4/20/2017>

 ### Sign In Functionality
-Amazon Web Services -- MySQL Database
+---

-Need to explore PHP integration in Java
+Stoqscreen will implement PHP into Java using an Amazon Web Services MySQL DB

 User with either have the functionality of signing in or signing up with:
 -  Username